childr3n/Easy-Game-Center-Swift/README.md

             if resultPlayerAuthentified {
                 /* When player is authentified to Game Center */

-            /* Player NOT conected to Game Center */
             } else {
                 /* Player not authentified to Game Center */ /* No connexion internet or not authentified to Game Center */